 The cave entries are every half an hour, so you`ll need to wait the formation of a group.
 You can wait on the building`s terrace, which offers a splendid view on Tataroaia peak – 1290m and Craiasa valley.

 In case you`re not a Romanian speaker, it`s best to bring a guide or a person able to translate the presentation of the cave guide.
-Unfortunately, the administration has no foreign language speakers employees.
+Unfortunately, the administration of the cave has no foreign language speakers employees.

-The Bone Gallery – a part of the cave`s paleontological thesaurus can be found here.
+Bone Gallery – a part of the cave`s paleontological thesaurus can be found here.
 The bones can be seen even from the tourist trail.
 Such fragments helped reconstructing the bears` skeletons, which are exhibited inside the cave.